 - Second, add a set of pillow speakers that plug into your white noise machine.
 This will let you increase the volume right where you are sleeping, to greatly improve the intensity of the masking sound.
 Note, that white noise types of masking sounds carry no information so your mind can easily tune them out after just a few minutes, allowing you to sleep more soundly than you would in a quiet environment.

 - Third, if the pillow speakers do not do adequately mask the noise that is bothering you, you might try a Snoremasker Pro.
 This is a combination of an ear plug and an in-ear white noise machine.
 This in-ear white noise generators are not cheap, so it's a good idea to try a combination of ear plugs and tabletop white noise before you move on to a Snoremasker Pro.
 For some people, these are a real life-saver.

 - Finally, you can try our Office Isolator system.
 One caution on this one.
 There is no volume limiter on the Office Isolator so you can potentially do harm to your hearing if you turn it up too loudly, so you need to be cautious and use just the amount of white noise you need to do the job.

-Until next time, be safe and do the right thing.
+Until next time, be safe and love your ears!